bmc/spark-hive-udf/README.md

 Honestly, I'm not a big fan of Maven.
 I had a Maven `pom.xml` file here, but I got tired of maintaining an annoying XML Maven build file, when I'm already maintaining an SBT build file.
-Just use `activator`, above.
+Just use `activator`, as described above.

 ## Running in Spark